lukeWaninger/RiverRunner/doc/DesignSpecification.md

 The runs being processed by this application are static and gathered at the time of initial development.
 Each run is retrieved from <a alt='Professor Paddle' href='http://www.professorpaddle.com'>Professor Paddle </a>
 Initial river IDs are pulled from Professor Paddle's main page with Chrome dev tools and JQuery.
-URLs are then generated for each river and retrieved via `requests` and processed character-by-character into a Pandas DataFrame.
+URLs are then generated for each river and retrieved via `requests` and processed character-by-character into a Pandas data frame and saved to '/data/rivers.csv'.
 `def scrape_river_urls()`

 <b>relational mapping</b> - <i>river_run</i>